Risk Factor Overview

 You can also create a tier system using risk factors.
 For example, you could have low (+/- 5%), medium (+/- 15%), and high (+/- 30%) material cost uncertainty.
 Then, you can assign these risk factors based on an activity's attributes, such as more uncertainty for activities occurring further into the future.

 Risk factors can be assigned to multiple activities, and a single activity can have more than one risk factor assigned to it.
-After a risk factor risk is created, you should assign it to the activities that may be impacted by it.
+After a risk factor is created, you should assign it to the activities that may be impacted by it.
 Risk factors that have no assigned activities will not impact the risk analysis.

 Use in Risk Analysis